-Discussion Boards are collaborative learning experiences.
-Therefore, the candidate will complete 4 Discussion Board Forums in this course.
+Discussions are collaborative learning experiences.
+Therefore, the candidate will complete 4 Discussions in this course.
 The response to the discussion board question posed must contain at least 200 words and be posted in a new thread of the corresponding forum.
 Candidates must reply with at least 150 words each to 3 classmates’ threads.
 (MLO A, B D, E)

 The candidate will complete 2 Science Literature Reviews designed to acquaint yourself with teacher-oriented literature in education.
-The candidate will prepare a 2-4-page typed report for each article including a summary of the main points and a reaction or analysis that includes a reflection of how one might use this information as a science educator.
+The candidate will prepare a 2-3-page typed report for each article including a summary of the main points and a reaction or analysis that includes a reflection of how one might use this information as a science educator.
 The summary of the paper will state how important the article is to the field of education.
-Each review must include a title page and reference page and must be in APA format.
-The topic reviews must be submitted via SafeAssign.
+Each review must include a title page and reference page and must be in current APA format.
 (MLO A, D, E)